 I scarcely remember anything about this show but that it was goofy and featured rather shoddy animation and the kid characters were annoying.
 But John Candy was always a likable sort, just like he was in the movies.
 But still: what prompted this series?
 I am genuinely curious.
 And yes, I watched every single episode as a kid.

 Captain N: The Game Master

 It may hold some charm for people that were into it, but there’s not a lot of meat on this bone.
-Some standard 80’s Teenage Kid was transported into Nintendo-land or whatever, where he went on adventures with Princess Zelda, Mega-Man and Icarus, and it was obnoxious.
-I didn’t like it as a child and would not recommend it for nostalgic purposes
+Some standard 80’s Teenage Kid was transported into Nintendo-land or whatever, where he went on adventures with Princess Zelda, Mega-Man, and Icarus.
+It was obnoxious.
+I didn’t like it as a child and do not recommend for any purpose, nostalgic or otherwise.

 Growing Up and Away